sammi-turner/Arcolinux-DWM-Rice/README.md

 en_GB
 ```

 but you might prefer US English or a different language instead.
+Then make the following scripts executable.

 ```
 .config/dwm-arco/sxhkd/sxhkdrc